microsoft/terminal/README.md

 ---

 ## Installing Windows Terminal Canary
-Windows Terminal Canary is a canary build of Windows Terminal.
-This canary build ships nightly with the latest code from our `main` branch before they make it to Windows Terminal Preview.
-Windows Terminal Canary is also our least stable offering, so you may discover bugs before we have had a chance to find them.
+Windows Terminal Canary is a nightly build of Windows Terminal.
+This build the latest code from our `main` branch, giving you an opportunity to try features before they make it to Windows Terminal Preview.

+Windows Terminal Canary is our least stable offering, so you may discover bugs before we have had a chance to find them.

 Windows Terminal Canary is available as a App Installer distribution and a Portable ZIP distribution.